-CAUTION: At the end of the autoclave cycle (before the drying cycle) unlock autoclave door and open it no more than a crack (about 3/4'').
+CAUTION: At the end of the autoclave cycle (before the drying cycle) unlock autoclave door and open it no more than a crack (about 3/4").
 Then run dry cycle for the period recommended by the autoclave manufacture.
+Hospital grade autoclaves do not require the door to be open during the drying cycle and may remain closed.